thistehneisen/tobook/README.md

 - Install node.js
 - Install `grunt-cli` with `npm install -g grunt-cli`
 - At the root folder of project, run `npm install` to install dependencies
-- Run `grunt` to start.
+- Run `grunt` or `inv` to start.
 By default, it'll watch the LESS folder and compile to CSS automatically.